TRAVEL HEALTH

 MEDICATIONS

 I routinely carry all the below drugs.
-I can self-treat without seeing a Dr. Most medications can be purchased without a prescription in most places in the world.
+I self-treat without seeing a Dr. Most medications can be purchased without a prescription in third-world countries.
 I make a point of buying antibiotics in these countries.
 They are invariably cheaper.

 2. Dimenhydrinate (Gravol).
 A reasonable antiemetic.
-Available as tablets or suppositories if unable to hold anything down (I carry both).
+Available as tablets or suppositories.
 Good for car and sea sickness.

 3. Decongestants.
 For those inevitable colds, use pseudoephedrine and nasal sprays like Otrivin.